alshival/gpt-discord-bot/README.md

 Notice how memories are accessed by the bot across different models. `gpt3` is asked to continue where `davinci3` left off.
 This is a benefit of using the SQLite3 database.

 You can also have the bot play tic tac toe with you.
 GPT makes the move.

 <p align="center">
 <img src="https://github.com/alshival/gpt-discord-bot/blob/main/.meta/Screenshot%202023-05-18%205.37.17%20AM.png?raw=true" width="100%" height="100%">
 </p>

+Note that at the moment, the Ai isn't the greatest challenger.
+We can always make it play better, but how easy it is to beat them is kind of entertaining.

 # Training the keras layer